-Another benefit to exercising - more microbial diversity.
+A big benefit to exercising - more microbial diversity, which means a healthier gut microbiome, which means better health.
 From Medscape:

 Professional athletes are big winners when it comes to their gut microflora, suggesting a beneficial effect of exercise on gastrointestinal health, investigators report in an article published online June 9 in Gut.